 - ▶ Left: "The Hell of Treblinka," Vasily Grossman, Znamya, November 1944: Image courtesy of the New York Public Library / Other images from Soviet media: Provided courtesy of East View Information Services, Inc. - ▶ Right: In the summer of 1944, Soviet forces were the first Allied troops to enter a Nazi death camp, at Majdanek in Poland.
 This photo of the ovens in Majdanek's crematorium and the skeletal remains of victims was distributed by the Soviet photo agency to AP and others.
-Sovfoto via AP - "The reporting was graphic, often presenting stories from firsthand accounts by the Soviet journalists who reported on the ground, perhaps foremost among them the Jewish writer Vasily Grossman."

-first eyewitness reports and photographs of Nazi gas chambers and crematoriums used for mass murder of Jews.
+Sovfoto via AP first eyewitness reports and photographs of Nazi gas chambers and crematoriums used for mass murder of Jews.
 AP and other agencies, crediting Soviet media, wrote about the findings.
 A few weeks later an AP reporter produced a vivid firsthand account of Majdanek's horrors after the Soviets arranged a trip there for foreign correspondents.